openproblems-bio/openproblems/CONTRIBUTING.md

 bin/viash run src/label_projection/methods/foo/config.vsh.yaml -- --help
 ```

-    Warning: Config inheritance (__inherits__) is an experimental feature.
+    Warning: Config inheritance (__merge__) is an experimental feature.
 Changes to the API are expected.
     foo

     Todo: fill in